 The WPAF should include a complete list of courses taught by semester identified by course number, name and level (undergraduate or graduate) for the period under review.
 The department RTP committee will provide the candidate a template for this item.
-The WPAF should also include sample teaching materials (e.g. syllabi, PowerPoint presentations, outlines/descriptions of assignments), which illustrate teaching quality, currency and innovative instructional methods.
+The WPAF should include syllabi for all courses, in addition to other sample teaching materials illustrative of teaching methods, currency and innovative instructional methods (e.g., PowerPoint presentations, outlines/descriptions of assignments).